Haokaiiii/wfx-dropbox/README.md

     *   On startup, the server initializes, loads environment variables, and attempts to identify the specified Dropbox team member (`DROPBOX_API_SELECT_USER_EMAIL`).
     *   It then lists the contents of the root of the configured Dropbox namespace (`NAMESPACE_ID`) to find and map the paths for the primary destination folders (e.g., "ISA PROJECT JOBS", "ISA SURVEY PTY LTD", "ISA SURVEYORS PTY LTD").
 These mappings are stored in `global.folderIds`.
     *   If these folders are not found, a critical error is logged, and job processing might be impaired.
+    *   The `lastChecked` time for polling WorkflowMax is initialized to 24 hours prior to the current time.

 2.  **OAuth Flow:**
     *   The `/oauth/login` endpoint initiates the OAuth 2.0 flow with WorkflowMax.